Skip to content

 The cool part about cold control is that it’s modern, and still leaves the option open for state theory.
 State theorists have been fighting back and forth with psychological and socio-cognitive theorists about how this stuff works - but this theory embraces some parts of both sides.

-Put flatly, there are not multiple “selves” as in some theories, and this is not just roleplay or placebo.
-Many suggestions include executive function (amnesia, analgesia, hallucination,) so anything that says your frontal lobes turn off is out.
+Put flatly for something to work in the cold control framework, there are not multiple “selves” or streams of consciousness as in some theories, and this is not just roleplay or placebo.
+Many suggestions include executive function (amnesia, analgesia, hallucination) so anything that says your frontal lobes turn off is incompatible with this line of thought.

-Conversely, expectation does play a role, so socio-cognitive theorists can come hang out, and a state of hypnosis is not explicitly forbidden - which can go from a gradient of being OK with neurophysiological accounts all the way to the idea that state might exist.
-This attempts to be an inclusive theory.
+Conversely, expectation does play a role, so socio-cognitive theorists can come hang out with cold control theorists, and a state of hypnosis is not explicitly forbidden.
+The entire spectrum from neurophysiological correlates to full on hypnotic state theories are compatible.

 I’m just on the recreational side and I’m reading waaaay above my weight class here.
 But - I like the idea that we can get three cakes instead of one.
 Or at least be unaware that we are hallucinating the other two.